 Ishant takes five-for, Bangladesh bowled out for 106 before tea

-Ishant Sharma led a lethal pace attack with a five-wicket haul as India blew away Bangladesh for a paltry 106 even just as the floodlights were being turned on during the opening day of the 'Pink Ball Test' on Friday.
-At tea, India safely negotiated the twilight period to reach 35 for 1 losing Indore Test hero Mayank Agarwal's (14) wicket but the quality of contest failed to match the manic hype created due to the novelty factor.
+Ishant Sharma led a lethal pace attack with a five-wicket haul as India blew away Bangladesh for a paltry 106 just as the floodlights were being turned on during the opening day of the Day/Night Test on Friday.
+At tea, India safely negotiated the twilight period to reach 35 for 1 losing Indore Test hero Mayank Agarwal's (14) wicket but quality of contest failed to match the manic hype created due to the novelty factor.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)